-3.5 Reduces passenger and pedestrian injuries and death.
+3.5 Reduces passenger, pedestrian, cyclist, motorcycle injuries and death.

-At least ninety percent of automobile accidents are cause entirely or in part by human error.
+At least ninety percent of automobile accidents are caused entirely or in part by human error.
 Modeling estimates that always connected, attentive (and sober) Shuttles should eliminate from 33 up to 90 percent or more of these accidents and 27 percent of bodily injuries.
-Indirect health care costs across society would likely reduce significantly.
-A Waymo Automated Driving System (ADS) study shows already a lower rate of both the frequency and severity of collisions as compared to the comparable National Highway Traffic Safety Administration's comparable incidents.
-[Golomb2021a, Gora2016a, Keeney2017a, Othman2022a, Othman2022b, Pisarov2021a, Singh2015a, Smith2013a, Victor2023, Weijermars2022g]
+Waymo researchers studied more than 56.7 million miles of driving and report that by removing the human driver Waymo achieves reductions in crashes: 92% involving injuries among pedestrians, 82% with cyclists, and 82% involving motorcyclists.
+[Golomb2021a, Gora2016a, Houssai2026a, Keeney2017a, Othman2022a, Othman2022b, Pisarov2021a, Singh2015a, Smith2013a, Sullivan2025f, Victor2023, Weijermars2022g]

-3.6 Improves mobility for our older and disabled residents.
+3.6 Improves mobility and employment for our older and disabled residents.

-Shuttles will provide more travel for older non-driving residents with to door-to-door service 24/7.
-Shuttles will improve on existing Paratransit services, being available 24/7 with quick arrival times assured by spreading special vehicles throughout the service areas.
-Public transit is often a critical lifeline for seniors and people with disabilities.
-Microtransit optimizes typically inefficient paratransit options, creating real-time bookings, higher quality service, and reducing trip costs with more efficient and equitable shared rides.
-[Othman 2022a, Othman2022b, Perrine2018a, Via2020c]
+Shuttles will provide more travel non-driving residents with door-to-door service 24/7.
+Shuttles will improve on existing paratransit services, being available 24/7 with quick arrival times assured by spreading special vehicles throughout the service areas.
+[Houssain2026a, Jiang2024b, Othman 2022a, Othman2022b, Perrine2018a, Via2020c]